EFMD Quality Improvement System

 The school should have a clear understanding of its role as a “globally responsible organisation” and its contribution to ethics and sustainability.
 This understanding should be reflected in the school’s mission, strategy and activities.

-Business schools need to be closely connected to the corporate world, widely defined as private and public sector, which represent the end users of their output of graduates and of knowledge created by the school.
+Business schools need to be closely connected to the world of practice, widely defined as commercial, policy and public organisations, which represent the end users of their output of graduates and of knowledge created by the school.

 - Initial EQUIS accreditation for Faculty of Business Administration, University of Macau and nine schools receive re-accreditation

 - Initial EQUIS accreditation for Barcelona School of Management and King’s Business School and four schools receive re-accreditation

 - Call for nominations to the EFMD Quality Services Committees